Epoxy resins are used in many application, from art to the industrial sector (1).

 - BPA is used to create epoxy resins and polycarbons; and used very widely in all sectors of industry, plastic bottles, food tins, toothpaste tubes, dentistry, art and more.

 - BPA, BPF, BPS and associated bisphenols become inert when mixed with a hardener, but may leach minute amounts that can have possible toxic effect in high concentration.
-BPF and BPS is not less toxic than BPA.
+BPF and BPS are not less toxic than BPA.

 - Bisphenols are deemed safe by most countries, including USA, Europe, Australia and New Zealand, and does not pose a health risk to the consumer under normal handling and use of the products.
 Safety procedures required for pre-mixed resin and hardener, as it may cause dermatitis or other skin reactions, or even long term effects.
 Read the labels.